lukechaplin/socketiopractice/README.md

 Also need to install express for setting up server and then write code for sever (could use express generator if being lazy)

-need to install socket io library in react app client side (front end) [socket.io](http://socket.io) library
+need to install socket.io library in react app client side (front end)

 install using npm i socket.io-client